 Vitamin E:

-Vitamin E is known as one of the most important and essential vitamins for the health of the body and especially for maintaining healthy skin and eyes.
+Vitamin E is known as one of the most important and essential vitamins for the health of the body, especially for maintaining healthy skin and eyes.
 This substance has antioxidant properties and protects cells.
-Vitamin E is fat-soluble and can be found in foods such as vegetable oils, canola oil, olive oil, margarine, almonds and peanuts, cereals, meat, poultry, chicken eggs, fruits (such as cantaloupe, grapefruit, Found (apricots), vegetables and wheat germ oil.
-Among the uses and benefits of this vitamin, we can mention preventing skin aging, treating cancer, inhibiting the effects of free radicals, etc.
+Vitamin E is fat-soluble and can be found in foods such as vegetable oils, canola oil, olive oil, margarine, almonds and peanuts, cereals, meat, poultry, chicken eggs, fruits (such as cantaloupe, grapefruit, and apricots), vegetables, and wheat germ oil.
+Among the uses and benefits of this vitamin, we can mention preventing skin ageing, treating cancer, inhibiting the effects of free radicals, etc.

 Vitamin B2: